 Duty to Report

-An employee must notify his or her supervisor and the Chief Human Resources Officer in writing of any conviction under any criminal drug statute for a violation occurring within the scope of Section B of this policy.
-Notification must be given no later than the next scheduled business day after such conviction and before reporting to work, in accordance with policy 7300, Staff Responsibilities.
+An employee must notify his or her supervisor and the Chief Human Resources Officer in writing of any charge or conviction under any criminal drug statute for a violation occurring within the scope of Section B of this policy.
+Notification must be given no later than the next scheduled business day after such charge or conviction and before reporting to work, in accordance with policy 7300, Staff Responsibilities.
 Within 10 days of receiving a notice of conviction by an employee whose position is funded in any part by a federal grant, the Chief Human Resources Officer or designee shall notify the funding agency of the conviction.
 “Conviction” as used in this policy includes the entry in a court of law or military tribunal of: (1) a plea of guilty, nolo contendere, no contest or the equivalent; (2) a verdict or finding of guilty; or (3) a prayer for judgment continued (“PJC”) or a deferred prosecution.

 Consequences